MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-flexible-federated-identity-credentials.md

 ## Set up federated identity credentials through Microsoft Graph

 To accommodate the flexible federated identity credential functionality, the `federatedIdentityCredentials` resource is being extended with a new `claimsMatchingExpression` property.
 In addition to this, the `subject` property is now nullable.
-The `claimsMatchingExpression` and `subject` properties have been made mutually exclusive, so you cannot define both within a federated identity credential.
+The `claimsMatchingExpression` and `subject` properties are mutually exclusive, so you can't define both within a federated identity credential.

 - audiences : The audience that can appear in the external token.
 This field is mandatory and should be set to `api://AzureADTokenExchange` for Microsoft Entra ID.
 It says what Microsoft identity platform should accept in the `aud` claim in the incoming token.
 This value represents Microsoft Entra ID in your external identity provider and has no fixed value across identity providers - you might need to create a new application registration in your IdP to serve as the audience of this token.
-- issuer : The URL of the external identity provider.
+- issuer: The URL of the external identity provider.
 Must match the issuer claim of the external token being exchanged.
-- subject : The identifier of the external software workload within the external identity provider.
+- subject: The identifier of the external software workload within the external identity provider.
 Like the audience value, it has no fixed format, as each IdP uses their own - sometimes a GUID, sometimes a colon delimited identifier, sometimes arbitrary strings.
 The value here must match the `sub` claim within the token presented to Microsoft Entra ID.
 If `subject` is defined, `claimsMatchingExpression` must be set to null.
-- name : A unique string to identify the credential.
+- name: A unique string to identify the credential.
 This property is an alternate key and the value can be used to reference the federated identity credential via the [GET](/graph/api/federatedidentitycredential-get) and [UPSERT](/graph/api/federatedidentitycredential-upsert) operations.
-- claimsMatchingExpression : a new complex type containing two properties, `value` and `languageVersion`.
+- claimsMatchingExpression: a new complex type containing two properties, `value` and `languageVersion`.
 Value is used to define the expression, and `languageVersion` is used to define the version of the flexible federated identity credential expression language (FFL) being used. `languageVersion` should always be set to 1.
 If `claimsMatchingExpression` is defined, `subject` must be set to null.

 ## Flexible federated identity credential expression language functionality